 Pruning your rose once per year stimulates new growth of stems and branches that support a greater number of blooms as the older, leggy wood can become less productive in terms of displaying flowers.

-In addition to annual pruning, regular deadheading is key to promote rose blooms as removing the faded flowers stimulates the rose to produce more flowers rather then direct its energy into producing seeds (rose hips).
+In addition to annual pruning, regular deadheading is key to promoting rose blooms.
+Removing the faded flowers stimulates the rose to produce more flowers rather than direct its energy into producing seeds (rose hips).

 If neglected, roses can grow leggy and display fewer flowers.
 The resulting woody rose is more susceptible to damage in the Winter as the wood can be brittle.

-Pruning woody neglected roses requires a visual explanation so here is a YouTube video which demonstrates how to prune neglected roses.
+Pruning woody neglected roses requires a visual explanation so here is a YouTube video that demonstrates how to prune neglected roses.

 6. When to Prune Your Rose for More Blooms